bitnami/charts/bitnami/kube-prometheus/README.md

 $ helm upgrade my-release bitnami/kube-prometheus
 ```

+### To 5.0.0

+This major updates the kube-state-metrics subchart to it newest major, 2.0.0, which contains name changes to a few of its values.
+For more information on this subchart's major, please refer to [kube-state-metrics upgrade notes.](https://github.com/bitnami/charts/tree/master/bitnami/kube-state-metrics#to-200).

 ### To 4.4.0

 This version replaced the old `configReloaderCpu` and `configReloaderMemory` variables in favor of the new `configReloaderResources` map to define the requests and limits for the config-reloader sidecards.
 Users who made use of the old variables will need to migrate to the new ones.